-- Turn off or unplug any electrical devices or cords from the 240-Volt AC receptacles on the control panel. - 2.
-Press the generator reset button on the control panel until the overload alarm light goes off and the output ready light is illuminated green. - 3.
-Check that the intended electrical running and starting loads do not exceed the generator's capacity or have a licensed electrician rectify any fault causing a short circuit in the load. - Reconnect any electrical device or cord to the receptacle on the control panel and then turn on the electrical loads as required.
+Turn off or unplug any electrical devices or cords from the 240-Volt AC or 12-Volt DC accessory receptacles on the control panel.

+- 2. Press the generator reset button on the control panel (see Figure 15) until the overload alarm light goes off and the output indicator light is illuminated green. - 3.
+Check that the intended electrical running and starting loads do not exceed the generator's capacity or have a licensed electrician rectify any fault causing a short circuit in the load. - 4.
+Reconnect any electrical devices or cords to the receptacles on the control panel and then turn on the electrical loads as required.